denten-books/plain-text/1-metaphor.md

 Build Habit-Forming Products* are some of the most well-written and best-selling titles advancing this argument [@krug_dont_2014;
 @eyal_hooked:_2014; @krishna_best_2015].
-Military applications aside, we must prepare for a future in affective arts, the ultimate loss of references and
-resemblances: literature without representation, painting without figure, message without sign.
+Military applications aside, we must prepare for a future in affective, mystical arts, the ultimate loss of references and resemblances, where works of art are to be experienced emotively past the senses: literature without representation, painting without media, message without sign.

 However futuristic such possibilities may seem to us today, we should not lose sight of the mediated nature of human--computer interaction in all of its